Blendify/blender-manual/blender_docs/manual/physics/particles/visualization.rst

 your liking.
 The material itself is animated in absolute time.

-The main thing to understand is that if the object doesn't have any *UV Layers*, you need to create at least one in the objects *Editing* context, for any of these to work.
+The main thing to understand is that if the object doesn't have any *UV Layers*, you need to create at least one in the *Objects Data* tab, for any of these to work.
 Moreover, the texture has to be set to UV coordinates in the *Map Input* panel.
 If you want to see examples for some of the animation possibilities, see the